-“Yeah, I know.
-It’s fifteen hundred miles away.”
+“Yeah, I know, I know.
+I’m fifteen hundred miles away.”

 “Oh Tim, what if they kill him?
 I’m going crazy.”

-“Tina, I don’t know how I’ll do it, but I’m coming to help.
+“Tina, I don’t know how I’ll do it, but I’m coming up there to help.
 You need me.”

 “I want to see you so badly, Tim.
 I’m so worried about him.
 He’s just a baby.
 What am I going to do?”